jeremypicavet/spring-cloud-stream-function-sample/README.md

 When dealing with files of few lines, it works as expected, even if an exception is thrown during the conversion (Function).

-As soon as we provide a file containing hundreds of lines, the stream stop if the file contains a conversion error.
+As soon as we provide a file containing hundreds of lines, the stream stop if the file contains a conversion error, while it is processed completely without it.

 **We provide 3 test files under "all_files/" directory :**